 Will I have access to mental health support?

 Your mental health is very important while completing drug and alcohol rehab, and throughout your post-rehab transition.
-To help you support your mental health, yes, dual diagnosis treatment will be available from our rehab clinic, ensuring that you can remain level-headed and positive.
+To help you support your mental health, yes, dual diagnosis treatment will be available from our rehab hospital, ensuring that you can remain level-headed and positive.

 Unfortunately, there is a strong correlation between addiction and mental health issues.
 With this in mind, please be reassured that it is natural if you’re experiencing symptoms of depression or anxiety.